Vincent-the-gamer/yew-template/README.md

 ~~~

 ## Features
-* Stylesheet: scss ✅
+* ✅Stylesheet: scss
-* 😁You won't even write one line of JavaScript. 😁 ✅
+* ✅😁You won't even write one line of JavaScript. 😁
-* Pre-configuration of some general tools:
+* ✅Pre-configuration of some general tools:
-    * css/scss compiler
+    * ✅css/scss compiler
-    * features of `Cargo.toml` dependencies
+    * ✅features of `Cargo.toml` dependencies
-    * auto copy static assets
+    * ✅auto copy static assets

 ## Development